The Big Day (album)

+Background and production

 In a November 2016 interview, Chance the Rapper stated: "I think what I'm working on now is an album."
 In May and June 2018, American rapper and producer Kanye West released a set of 7-track albums as part of the Wyoming Sessions, producing five albums in collaboration with Pusha T, Kid Cudi, Nas, and Teyana Taylor.
 In July 2018, Chance announced that West was coming to Chicago to produce his debut album.
 West arrived in Chicago in mid-August 2018 and began recording.
 The duo later announced that their collaboration would be titled Good Ass Job.
-At the same time, West began working on his ninth studio album Yandhi and shifted his focus to that project instead; West has no production credits on the released version of The Big Day.
+At the same time, West began working on his ninth studio album Yandhi and shifted his focus to that project instead; West has no production credits on the released version of The Big Day and Good Ass Job would stay unreleased, alongside Yandhi, which would become Jesus Is King.
+Chance's most recent collaboration with West to release was "Take Me to the Light", alongside Bon Iver and Francis and the Lights, who would later help produce The Big Day.

 Music and lyrics

-The Big Day has been described by music journalists as a pop-rap and gospel rap record.
-NOW Magazine's Richard Trapunski says it "presents a bigger and slicker version of [Chance the Rapper's] nostalgic gospel-rap sound", while Stephen Porzio from Hot Press says it not only features hip hop but also R&B and soul music.
+The Big Day has been described by music journalists as a pop-rap and gospel rap record, similar to Chance's previous solo effort, Coloring Book.
+NOW Magazine's Richard Trapunski says it "presents a bigger and slicker version of [Chance the Rapper's] nostalgic gospel-rap sound", while Stephen Porzio from Hot Press mentioned how the album not only featured hip-hop, but also R&B and soul music.

 Lyrically, the album follows Chance on his wedding day, inspired by his real-life marriage to Kirsten Corley in March 2019.
 Its predominant theme of family is explored with most songs about Kirsten and Chance's family and children.
 The album features contributions from his brother Taylor Bennett, who raps on "Roo", and his father Ken Bennett, who helped co-write "Eternal".
+This was not Chance's first time featuring members of his family, as his cousin, Nicole, previously featured on the Coloring Book track "How Great".
 In the skits "Photo Ops" and "4 Quarters in the Black", comedians John Witherspoon and Keith David play wise uncle characters to highlight the multigenerational aspect of weddings.

-Artwork
+Artwork and packaging

 The artwork for the album cover features a jewel encrusted clear disc, reminiscent of a wedding ring, referencing the album's wedding theme, and was created by artist Sara Shakeel.
 Chance the Rapper reached out to Shakeel via Instagram to commission a physical object in her unique Swarovski crystal-clad style to be photographed and used for the cover art.
 Shakeel also created artworks for the rapper's installation "The Big Store".
 Inside the album booklet, Julio Blanco provided photographs of Chance and his family.